Ar545/Mahjong/INSTALL.md

- how to install and build your system:
+ How to install and build your system:
  - First of all, you need to have OCaml installed!
  - Download the source code to play on your computer.
  - On your command shell, navigate to the folder where the software is installed.